Bachelor of Arts in Chinese: Concentration in Chinese Language

 The Flagship Capstone option is available only to students accepted into the Chinese Flagship Program.
 Students in the Chinese Flagship Program must choose the Flagship Capstone Option, which consists of a "Capstone Year" abroad, to be implemented once the student has reached proficiency benchmarks set by the Language Flagship and has been recommended by the Council of Chinese Flagship Directors.

-Chinese (B.A.): Concentration In Chinese Language — 44 units
+Chinese (B.A.): Concentration In Chinese Language — 42 units minimum

 |CHIN 311||Conversation and Reading||3|